hantsy/quarkus-sandbox/docs/reactive.md

 We will start with SmallRye Munity which may be new to developers including me, and then we will explore the Java 8 CompletableFuture and RxJava 2.

-First of all, create a Quarkus project quickly using [Quarkus coding](https://code.quarkus.io) if you want to working on a new project, and add *Resteasy Munity*, *Reactive Pg Client* to dependencies.
+First of all, create a Quarkus project quickly using [Quarkus coding](https://code.quarkus.io) if you want to work on a new project, and add *Resteasy Munity*, *Reactive Pg Client* to dependencies.

- Or running the following command to add required Quarkus extensions to the existing  project.
+Or running the following command to add required Quarkus extensions to the existing Quarkus project.

 ```bash
 mvn quarkus:add-extension -Dextension=resteasy-mutiny
 mvn quarkus:add-extension -Dextension=reactive-pg-client
 ```

-SmallRye Munity implements the ReactiveStreams specification, and provides two conventional classes `Uni` and `Multi`.
+SmallRye Munity implements the ReactiveStreams specification, and provides two conventional classes - `Uni` and `Multi`.

 * Uni - handle stream of *0..1* items
 * Multi - handle stream of *0..n* items (potentially unbounded)

-The *Reactive Pg Client* is derived from *Vertx Reactive Pg Client*, with the help of Quarkus, you can configure database connection in the `application.properties` directly, and inject the `PgClient` bean in your codes.
+The *Reactive Pg Client* is derived from *Vertx Reactive Pg Client*, with the help of Quarkus, you can configure database connection in the `application.properties` directly, and inject the reactive Postgres Client `PgPool` bean in your codes.

-Let's have a look at the `Post` class.
+Let's have a look at the `Post` class, there is no extra annotations on this version.

 ```java
 public class Post {